tarunmahani/python-novice-inflammation/01-numpy.md

 > ## Check your understanding {.challenge}
 >
-> Draw diagrams showing what variables refer to what values after each statement in the following program:
+> Draw a schematic drawing showing what variables refer to what values after each statement in the following program:
 >
 > ~~~ {.python}
 > mass = 47.5